Yairgg95/FAIREFAC-web/README.md

-# FaiRefacFront
+# FAIREFAC web

-Welcome to the **FaiRefacFront** repository, the frontend application for the FaiRefac system.
+Welcome to the **FAIREFAC web** repository, the frontend application for the FAIREFAC system.
 This project is designed to provide a seamless and user-friendly interface for managing car repair quotes and processes efficiently.
 Built using modern web technologies, it ensures a responsive and intuitive user experience.

 ---